 Java vs Kotlin: An Honest Comparison

-So what’s the truth and which programming language is better?
-In this article, our Java specialist compares Java and Kotlin and discusses the pros and cons of both.
+What’s the truth, and which programming language is better?
+In this article, our Java specialist compares Kotlin vs Java and discusses the pros and cons of both.

 Java vs Kotlin: An Honest Comparison